Skip to content

-To upload multiple files with translations, follow these steps:
+To upload translations to your project, follow these steps:

 1. Open your project and go to the Translations tab.